 An allergic reaction to food can affect the skin, the gastrointestinal tract, the respiratory tract, and, in the most serious cases, the cardiovascular system.
 Reactions can range from mild to severe, including the potentially life-threatening condition known as anaphylaxis.
 In the U.S., food allergy symptoms send someone to the emergency room every three minutes.

 Symptoms typically appear within minutes to several hours after eating the food to which you are allergic.
+Keep in mind that children may communicate their symptoms in a different manner than adults.
+Read more about how a child might describe a reaction.

 Mild symptoms may include one or more of the following: